There are two poisonous mistakes that will kill a presentation: using jargon and using stock phrases.

 Every profession or group has its own language known as jargon, “special words or expressions that are known to that group and is difficult for others to understand.”
 For example:

-Internet jargon uses shorthand for people in the know, BTW, TTYL, CYA.
+- Internet jargon uses shorthand for people in the know, BTW, TTYL, YOLO.

 “So I just thought I’d kind of quickly walk you through my presentation.”